|Nutrition Facts (per serving)|

 The anchovy sauce here is very similar to anchoïade, which is a popular sauce in Provence, a southern region of France.
 The primary difference is that the traditional Provençal sauce tends to use white wine vinegar rather than the red variety preferred here.

-- Puree for about 1 minute.
+Puree for about 1 minute.

-- With the machine running, add the olive oil in a thin stream and process until the mixture is thick and smooth.
+With the machine running, add the olive oil in a thin stream and process until the mixture is thick and smooth.

+- The sauce will not be as salty or as heavily flavored as the anchovies themselves.
 However, it does have some noticeable salt and you can reduce this before making the sauce.
 Soak the anchovies in cold water or milk for at least 15 minutes, or up to an hour, then drain and pat dry.
 You may also want to reduce the overall amount of salt in your meal.

-Always keep in mind that a little anchovy goes a long way.
+- Always keep in mind that a little anchovy goes a long way.
 The same rule applies to the sauce, so use it sparingly at first and add more if needed.

-Since it does keep so well, anchovy sauce can become an ingredient in other sauces as well.
+- Since it does keep so well, anchovy sauce can become an ingredient in other sauces as well.
 If you find that your sauce needs a little help, simply add 1/8 teaspoon of anchovy sauce.
 It will boost the intended sauce's natural flavor but is not enough to alter the taste itself.
-This is a wonderful trick and it may just be your missing ingredient.
+This is a wonderful trick, and it may just be your missing ingredient.